jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### No Comments without Info

-Do not write comment that does not add information.
+No comments that do not add information.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>